 PROCEDURES

-The college president or a vice president should submit requests for administrator positions to president’s cabinet.
+The college president or a vice president should submit requests for administrator positions to president’s senior leadership team.
+The request needs to include a detailed description of how the requests meet the above criteria.
+It should also include a proposed job description and salary range.

 The administrator submitting the request should obtain input from students and other stakeholders interfacing with an existing position or potentially interfacing with a new position.
 In both instances, the input should be used to review and update the job description.

-The college president decides whether to approve the request based on discussion at the cabinet meeting.
+The need for the position will be discussed in the senior leadership team meeting and compared against the existing ranked list of position requests.
+The college president decides whether to approve the request based on discussion at the senior leadership team meeting.

-If approved, the hiring committee is chaired by a member of the president’s cabinet or the supervising administrator.
+If approved, the administrative search and hiring process follows AP 4130 District Hiring Procedures.
+The hiring committee is chaired by a member of the president’s senior leadership team or the supervising administrator.
 The committee membership may include the following: two deans, three faculty members appointed by academic senate, one faculty member appointed by Faculty Association, two classified staff members appointed by classified senate, and an EO representative appointed by HR.

 To the extent possible, hiring should be completed during the academic year.